MtGambelOak/MountGambelOak/README.md

 ---

+## Quick Ops
+- **Ship updates:** A systemd on the host machine automatically runs `scripts/local-dev.sh` to kick off the watchfiles-based rebuild + static server.
+Commit and push to `main`; the GitHub Actions workflow rebuilds `dist/` and deploys to Pages automatically.
+Manual `python build.py` runs are only needed if the watcher/CI fails and you want to debug locally.
+- **Add a blog post:** Draft markdown under `app/blog/posts/<slug>.md`, register the entry in `app/blog/blog_posts.json`, and let the watcher regenerate.
+Push to `main` when satisfied.
+- **Tweak seasonal theming:** Update schedules or facts in `app/static/js/holiday-shared.js`, then run `node app/static/js/icon-update.js` to refresh the emoji favicon and `app/static/data/holiday-details.json`.
+Accent coolors can be updated via `app/static/js/theme-config.js`

+---

 ## Overview
 - `python build.py` compiles templates in `app/templates/` and markdown posts in `app/blog/posts/` into the static `dist/` directory.
 - Static assets (CSS, JS, images, resume PDF, favicon) live under `app/static/`; the build copies them verbatim.
-- Local preview uses the same static build served out of `dist/`; a local helper script (ignored from git) runs the rebuild watcher plus static server during development.
+- Local preview uses the same static build served out of `dist/`; `scripts/local-dev.sh` wraps the rebuild watcher plus static server during development.
 - A GitHub Actions workflow rebuilds `dist/` on pushes to `main` (and nightly for favicon refresh) and deploys it to Pages.

 ---